 What you say on your website should meet users’ expectations and mitigate their pain points.

 You should have a clear vision of the end-user and their needs and consider everything that may influence your audience – the amount of content, tone, style, structure.

 Emphasise headlines, titles, and call-to-actions.
 Make them eye-catching and encouraging – sound like a professional right from the start.
 Remember that all the design solutions will significantly depend on your content, so it’s vital to devote sufficient time to content creation.

 5. Business analysis and UX design

 A detailed sitemap and planning user flows play a key role in creating an effective UX design that will deliver the optimal user experience.

 Ponder what steps you need to take to perform a task on your website if you were a user.
 Then make a list of important pages and touchpoints that take part in the interaction between the end-user and your website.

-Also, take into account customer journeys which may include some other motives that bring users to your web resource.
-To visualise interactions, make a user flow diagram demonstrating how your clients treat your website, strong and weak points of your portal, best marketing, and selling funnels.
+Also, consider customer journeys which may include some other motives that bring users to your web resource.
+To visualise interactions, make a user flow diagram demonstrating how your clients treat your website, the strong and weak points of your portal, the best marketing, and selling funnels.

 6. Sketch a UI layout

 - Inconsistent design.
-Make sure that all the pages look the same (grid style, columns, links, buttons, typography, and spaces).
+Ensure that all the pages look the same (grid style, columns, links, buttons, typography, and spaces).